Working at MED-ACT

 To ensure quality applicants are hired and retained by MED-ACT, applicants and current staff must meet and maintain the following requirements:

-- High school diploma or equivalent required.
-Current Paramedic certification by the state of Kansas or eligible for Kansas Reciprocity with recertification bi-annually at the employee’s expense.
+- For EMTs or Paramedics: Current certification by the state of Kansas or eligible for Kansas Reciprocity with recertification bi-annually at the employee's expense.

-- Certification as a Kansas Paramedic or registered as an EMT-Paramedic or Paramedic by the National Registry is required.
+- Certification as a Kansas EMT or Kansas Paramedic or registered as an EMT or Paramedic by the National Registry is required.

 - Working twenty-four (24) hour shifts and up to thirty-six (36) hours including weekends and holidays and on-call/standby work is required.